Run a Search With a Search Index

 You can use the Server Web Console to test your Search index before you integrate search into your application.

 You can enter a basic search query in the Server Web Console, or use a query object and other JSON properties for a more complex search.
-If your database is running Couchbase Server version 7.6.2 and later, the Server Web Console lets you generate a command-line curl example or edit the JSON for your query using a built-in code editor.
+If your cluster is running Couchbase Server version 7.6.2 and later, the Server Web Console lets you generate a command-line curl example or edit the JSON for your query using a built-in code editor.

 For more information about how to run a search with the Server Web Console, see Run A Simple Search with the Web Console.